annapoliswu/chemSims/egdd.md

 # Gameplay Objectives

-- *Primary Objective #1*: *Description*
-- *Primary Objective #2*: *Description*
-- *etc.*
+- *To transfer and weigh water and find the volume of the water*

 # Procedures/Actions

 *Idea is to have a selection menu of glassware that one can click to zoom in and operate closer.
 Each piece in detail should clearly present the name and maybe a quick blurb about what it's usually used for.
 A glass on a zeroed scale.
-Users can use the glassware to measure out a specific amount told and weigh it. (pour or pipette water and eyeball where to stop) Maybe a notepad on side auto records the mass and there can be a note about D = M/V to calc the volume.
+Users can use the glassware to measure out a specific amount told and weigh it. (pour or pipette water) Maybe a notepad on side that auto records the mass and there can be a note about D = M/V to calc the volume.
 MVP would be a beaker vs pipet probably?*

 # Rules